tentwentyfour/nextcloud-link/README.md

 This is an OwnCloud property representing either a File or a Folder.
 Because this name is used by Nextcloud, we have opted to use the same name for consistency.

+### Sub Admin
+This is a Nextcloud term used to describe a user that has administrator rights for a group.

 ## API

 ### configureWebdavConnection(options: ConnectionOptions): void